That’s how the GUI looks like:

 To save configuration of the GUI (visible windows, colors, etc.) for next session use.

 Let us analyze a diffraction pattern of NaCl.
 Our goal is to determine the position of the center of the highest peak.
-It is needed for calculating the pressure under which the sample was measured, but this later detail in the processing is irrelevent for the time being.
+It is needed for calculating the pressure under which the sample was measured, but this later detail in the processing is irrelevant for the time being.

 The data file used in this example is distributed with the program and